 While positioning of trailers, caravans and RVs on the campsite is somewhat restricted, tents can generally be pitched anywhere on the site.
 You have more options and can configure the setup to take advantage of the nice views and the positioning of the sun and/or shade throughout the day.

 There are a number of things you can do when setting up your tent which you can read in more detail in our choosing a campsite article.
-Some key points to remember however include:
+Some key tent camping tips to remember however include:

 - Looking up and checking for unhealthy trees or loose limbs.